digital-ai/release-integration-template-python/README.md

 ```commandline
 build.bat --upload
 ```
-The above command builds the zip and image and uploads the zip to the release server.
+The above command builds the zip, creates the container image, pushes the image to the configured registry, and uploads the zip to the release server.

 **Install plugin via Release server UI**